Sekaii22/c-file-integrity-checker/README.md

 # file-integrity-checker
 Monitor specific files and directories for unauthorized changes using hashing.
+Checks the integrity of files by comparing baseline hashes with current hashes.

 1. Add the paths for files and directories that you want to monitor into `monitor.txt`.